What are hearing problems?

 Some cancers and cancer treatments may cause hearing problems.
 These problems can include:

 - Hearing loss: Difficulty perceiving sound in one or both ears.
-It is of three types – sensorineural (due to problem with nerve/inner ear), conductive (due to problem in outer or middle ear) and mixed (problem in inner ear, outer ear/ middle ear).
+There are three types of hearing loss namely sensory (problem in inner ear), conductive (problem in outer or middle ear) and mixed (problem in inner ear, outer ear/ middle ear).

 Hearing loss and tinnitus can happen alone or together.
 They might go away after some time, or they might be lifelong.
 Hearing problems can affect your quality of life.

 How bad are my hearing problems?

 Mild: You may experience nausea, vomiting, and light-hotheadedness.
 Occasionally you may hear sounds inside your ear.

 Moderate: You may hear constant buzzing/ringing inside your ear or hear sounds as muffled.
 Other symptoms are vertigo and missing phone or the doorbell ringing.

 Severe: It may affect your sleep and concentration or make you feel anxious and depressed.
 Seek medical help under your doctor’s supervision if you have tinnitus that beats in time with your pulse.

 How to manage mild hearing problem?